alai97/documentation-1/content/applications/sales/sales/products_prices/prices/pricing.rst

 From here, there are several configuration options:

-- :guilabel:`Product`: Select one or more products to which this pricelist will apply.
+- :guilabel:`Product`: If selected in the :guilabel:`Apply To` field, use this field to choose one or more products to which this pricelist will apply.
 - :guilabel:`Category`: Select one or more product categories to which this pricelist will apply.
 - :guilabel:`Price Type`: Select whether the specialized pricing will fall under :guilabel:`Discount`, :guilabel:`Formula`, or :guilabel:`Fixed Price`.
 Depending on the price